 These fish take more aquarium space than most would think.
 You need a 75 gallon aquarium to house 3 red bellied piranhas and a 125 will house 5 fish.
-What usually happens when they find out how much work is involved of buying a tank that large and what supplies will cost… most just shy away.
+These are bare minimum sizes too remember.
+A lot of aquarium owners have tanks larger than this.. but these are good minimum numbers to be aware of.
+What usually happens when they find out how much work is involved of buying a tank that large and what supplies will cost… most beginners just shy away.
 Visit Thread..

 Water Temperature Needed for Piranha Aquarium Setup?